September 9, 2019, Day 5

-Sometime around 2 am a rain cell came over us as we slept out under the stars.
+Around 2:00 am a rain cell moved over us as we slept out under the stars.
 Our cowboy camp was getting wet in a hurry.
 We groggily snapped up the mid in a couple of minutes.
 A new experience to see stars in the sky but one dark rain cloud above us raining hard.
 (So far it rains 4 out of 5 days on the ODT.)

 Getting up at 6:30, the stars were still out and Orion was in the eastern sky.
 A beautiful, peaceful morning in Owyhee Canyon.
 We picked up camp, admired the river a little more, and headed the half-mile back up to the old wagon road.

 Time to get back to the uplands above the canyon.
+Good bye plentiful water, but hello easy walking.
 We had some cross country to do.
-It’s not hard moving through the landscape but there are all sorts of micro navigational to-do’s, not limited to but including:
+It’s not hard moving through this landscape but there are all sorts of micro navigational to-do’s, not limited to but including: